fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Debugging issues in containers

-> When coding you most likely end up to the situation when everything is fucked up.
+> When coding you most likely end up in a situation where everything is broken.

 > \- Matti Luukkainen